 * Using a military-grade Forest Defoliant Flamethrower during the infamous shoot of '01, Art Javier succeeded in bringing in five kills Ready-to-Eat before his truck exploded down by Otis Drive.

 * Honorable Mention went to Palo Alto's visiting Alex Seaver, who effectively employed a razor-studded Telecaster while leaning from a golf-cart driven by his son, Eric who also used spare E-strings to tie 'em up afterwards.
 Nice little Father-Son team there.
 Alex uses only Dean Markley strings.

-* During the infamous "Hapless Shoot" of '05, visiting dignitary Dick "Buckshot" Cheney failed to bag any poodles according to the rules, but did manage to wound several Conservative Attorneys, and so earned an Honorable Mention, perhaps the first that V.P.
+* During the infamous "Hapless Shoot" of '05, visitor Dick Cheney failed to bag any poodles according to the rules, but did manage to wound several Conservative Attorneys, and so earned an Honorable Mention, perhaps the first that V.P.
 Dick "Buckshot" Cheney has ever garnered.

 We wish to stress that the sponsors are not responsible in any way for damage or death caused by any participant, and we are not liable in any way for dementia, property loss, teeth and claw marks, or any acts of nature or otherwise.
 (Waivers to this effect must be filed in order to be an official participant.)

 Poodles (or puddles or piddles as they are sometimes called) are easy to recognize.
 They are extremely small, obnoxious dogs with a vicious temper and are extremely nervous.
 They are often ritually shorn to resemble a pile of dingo balls with cancer.